How to get the best video quality

 Dolby Vision: A high dynamic range (HDR) system developed by Dolby Laboratories.

-On some TVs and other devices, you'll see only one video quality label even if more than one applies.
-If the title and device support high dynamic range, the label will show that one.
-For example, if a title plays in 4K and also supports Dolby Vision on a device, only the Dolby Vision label will show.
+You might only see one video quality label on some TVs and devices, even if more than one applies.
+If both the title and the device support high dynamic range, an HDR label will be shown.
+But if a title plays in 4K and also supports Dolby Vision on a device, you'll only see the Dolby Vision label .

-So look for 4K and HD labels to check resolution, and Dolby Vision and HDR labels to check high dynamic range.
-In step 5 below are titles to use to check each.
+To check resolution, look for 4K and HD labels.
+To check high dynamic range, look for Dolby Vision and HDR labels.
+Click on step 5 below for specific titles you can use to check each.

 Note:Some mobile devices may not always stream in HDR even if an HDR label appears, like if the device is in low power mode or using a cellular connection.